 By MICHELLE R. SMITH

-Hernandez is accused in the June 17, 2013, killing of Odin Lloyd, who was dating the sister of Hernandez’s fiancee.
-Lloyd was shot six times and died in an industrial park less than a mile from Hernandez’s home.
-At the time, Hernandez had a $40 million contract with the Patriots.
+Hernandez is charged with the June 2013 shooting death of Odin Lloyd, who was dating his fiancee’s sister.
+Lloyd was shot six times in an industrial park less than a mile from Hernandez’s home.
+At the time, the star tight end had a $40 million contract with the Patriots.

 Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.